 What kind of foundation do I need?

-A concrete base of 150mm is recommended with 100mm drainage pipe for adequate ventilation for the central grill to ensure a good hot barbecue, and draw for the flue.
+A concrete base of 150mm is recommended with 100mm drainage pipes for adequate ventilation for the centre for the grill to ensure a good hot barbecue, and draw for the flue.

 You have different types of cabin, what’s the difference?

 Besides the obvious, not much.
 The sloping walled barbecue cabins are both more visually appealing, and comfortable to sit in with the angle of the walls to your back.
 The construction is more complex than a straight walled cabin, and more timber is required to give it strength, hence the extra cost.
 The benefits of straight walled buildings are the fact that you can utilise the inside space better if you chose to add your own furniture – and a more manageable price tag.

 Very little!
 Your building will arrive untreated and should be treated or painted as soon as possible.
 Apart from good housekeeping, The exterior should be maintained in accordance with whatever treatment, paint or preservative you use, and tidied up after each use.
 We do suggest treating the interior wood on parts at risk from food and drink stains, the tables and perhaps the benches, to help create a wipe clean surface.
 The floors should be treated with a hard wearing varnish or treatment such as yacht varnish, which has the added benefit of being extremely water repellent for the eventual spills of food and wine.

 Our Cabins are a joy to build, but to do it well in under a day does take skill and knowledge.
 Our team are well practised in constructing barbecue cabins and can expertly construct a 17m barbecue cabin in a day.
 If you were to attempt constructing your own cabin we would recommend at least 3 people for up to a 10m cabin and at least 4 people for anything larger.
 Also allow plenty of time, at least a full day for up to 10m and longer for larger cabins.